Accounting guide

 Portal versus full-suite purchase

 Many accounting products bundle the portal into a wider platform purchase.
-Be honest about whether you need the whole suite or just a better client-facing workflow.
+Be honest about whether the firm needs a stack replacement or a better client-work system for requests, records, notes, status, and follow-up.

 Shortlist